-We will continue to supply Novartis quantities of AL102, products containing AL102 and certain other materials for purposes of conducting evaluation studies not comprising human clinical trials during the option period, together with our know-how as may reasonably be necessary in order for Novartis to conduct such evaluation studies.
-Novartis has agreed to reimburse us for all such expenses.
+We supplied Novartis quantities of AL102, products containing AL102 and certain other materials for purposes of conducting evaluation studies not comprising human clinical trials during the option period, together with our know-how as may have been reasonably be necessary in order for Novartis to conduct such evaluation studies.
+Novartis agreed to reimburse us for all such expenses.

-At any time during the option term, Novartis may exercise its option by payment of a low eight figure option exercise fee.
-If Novartis exercises its option, it will be obligated to pay us up to an additional \$245 million upon the achievement of certain clinical development and commercial milestones.
-In addition, Novartis is obligated to pay us tiered royalties at percentages ranging from a mid-single digit to a low double-digit percentage on worldwide net sales of products licensed under the agreement.
+At any time during the option term, Novartis may have exercised its option by payment of a low eight figure option exercise fee.
+If Novartis exercised its option, it would have been obligated to pay us up to an additional \$245 million upon the achievement of certain clinical development and commercial milestones.
+In addition, Novartis was obligated to pay us tiered royalties at percentages ranging from a mid-single digit to a low double-digit percentage on worldwide net sales of products licensed under the agreement.